david-sauvage/effective-java-summary/README.md

 Unless a class will only be used in a protected environment where versions will never have to interoperate and servers will never be exposed to untrusted data, implementing Serializable should be decided with great care.

+__Item 87 : Custom serialized form__

+Use the default serialized form only if it's a reasonable description of the logical state of the object.
+Otherwise, write your own implementation in order to only have its logical state.